riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 `naked` attributes.
 This attribute is usually used when you want to write a function with an inline assembly body.

-This attribute is incompatible with the `interrupt` attribute.
+This attribute is incompatible with the `interrupt` and `prestacked` attribute.

 NOTE: Be aware that compilers might have further restrictions on naked functions.
 Please consult your compiler's manual for more information.